 Use the boss' letterhead to order a ton of unwanted office supplies and have it delivered to the office.
 If your company has a toll-free telephone number, have all your friends jam the phone lines with angry calls about the current situation.
 Be creative with your use of superglue.
-The possibilities are endless. been was converted to an "employee lounge," with several chairs and a magazine rack.
+The possibilities are endless.

+The space where the press had been was converted to an "employee lounge," with several chairs and a magazine rack.